zunayedology/hiss-ai/README.md

 4. `matplotlib`
 5. `seaborn`

-Run the code and the game should automatically start and train itself.
+Run the `Agent.py` and the game should automatically start and train itself.